-The biotic turnovers of the mid-Cretaceous OAEs (OAEs 1b, 1d, and 2) are broadly comparable to one another even if the detailed causal factors are thought to have been different (Leckie, 1987; Erbacher and Thurow, 1997; Premoli Silva et al., 1999).
-A faunal crisis in nannoconids is well documented in the Aptian (Erba, 1994).
-Similarly, the early Albian OAE 1b strongly influenced the evolution of both planktonic foraminifers and radiolarians as did the other OAEs.
-Some events not only influenced planktonic groups but also benthic foraminifers, ammonites, bivalves, and even angiosperms.
-OAE 2 ranks as the eighth largest mass extinction in Phanerozoic Earth history (Sepkoski, 1986).
-Extension of the oxygen minimum zone (OMZ) and a rapid eutrophication of the oceans have been linked to extinction and a subsequent radiation of plankton and benthos alike (e.g., Hart, 1980; Caron and Homewood, 1983; Kaiho eand Hasegawa, 1994; Erbacher et al., 1996; Leckie, 1989).
+The biotic turnovers of the mid-Cretaceous Oceanic Anoxic Events OAEs (OAEs 1b, 1d, and 2) are broadly comparable to one another even if the detailed causal factors are thought to have been different (Leckie, 1987; Erbacher and Thurow, 1997; Premoli Silva et al., 1999).
+A faunal crisis in nannoconids is well-well documented in the Aptian (Erba, 1994).
+Similarly, the early Albian OAE-OAE 1b strongly influenced the evolution of both planktonic foraminifers and radiolarians as did the other OAEs.
+Some events not only influenced planktonic groups but also benthic foraminifers, ammonites, bivalves, bivalves and even angiosperms.
+OAE-OAE 2 ranks as the eighth largest mass extinctions extinction in Phanerozoic Earth history (Sepkoski, 1986).
+Extension of the oxygen minimum zone (OMZ) and a rapid eutrophication of the oceans have been linked to extinction and a subsequent radiation of plankton and benthos alike (e.g., Hart, 1980; Caron and Homewood, 1983; Kaiho et al., 1994 [Author: Do you mean Kaiho and Hasegawa, 1994?
+If not, please provide reference]; Erbacher et al., 1996; Leckie, 1989).
 Documentation of fossilized photosynthetic green sulfur bacteria from Cenomanian/Turonian boundary black shales points to the existence of euxinic conditions in the proto-North Atlantic (Sinninghe Damsté and Koster, 1998; Kuypers et al., 2002).
 But interpretations differ as to whether the associated C{org} burial was caused by OMZ expansion and C{org} preservation or to enhanced productivity (Sinninghe Damsté and Koster, 1998).

-The δ^{13} C excursions around three events (OAE 1b, 1d, and 2) have been interpreted in terms of increases in oceanic productivity, and this mechanism has been invoked to explain wide-scale carbonate platform drowning events in the Tethyan realm (Erbacher and Thurow, 1997; Weissert et al., 1998).
-On the other hand, results from the Pacific suggest that high tropical SSTs rather than eutrophication were responsible for platform drowning (Wilson et al., 1998; Jenkyns and Wilson, 1999).
-Cretaceous OAEs and extreme climates of the Paleogene (K/T and P/E boundaries and middle-late Eocene refrigeration) led to profound changes in plankton and benthos within the oceans (Thomas, 1998; Aubry, 1998).
+The δ^{13} C excursions around three events (OAE-OAE1b, 1d, 1d, 1d, and 2) have been interpreted in terms of increases in oceanic productivity productivity, and this mechanism has been invoked to explain wide-scale carbonate platform drowning events in the Tethyan realm (Erbacher and Thurow, 1997; Weissert et al., 1998).
+On the other hand, results from the Pacific suggest that high tropical sea surface temperatures-SSTs rather than eutrophication were responsible for platform drowning (Wilson et al., 1998; Jenkyns and Wilson, 1999).
+Cretaceous OAEs and extreme climates of the Paleogene (K/T and P/E boundaries, boundaries and middle to-middle-late Eocene refrigeration) led to profound changes in plankton and benthos within the oceans (Thomas, 1998; Aubry, 1998).

-The following questions concerning Cretaceous and Paleogene biotic turnover will be addressed using microfauna recovered from Demerara Rise:
+The following questions concerning Cretaceous and Paleogene biotic turnover will be addressed using microfauna recovered from Demerara Rise-: